Verner W. Clapp: Early life

 Clapp was born in Johannesburg, South Africa (then "Transvaal") to an English mother, Mary Sybil Helms Clapp, and an American father, George Herbert Clapp.
 Mary Helms, daughter of Danish mining engineer Ludvig Verner Helms, was born in Sarawak in Borneo and educated in Europe and had moved to the Transvaal to work in a law office when she met George Clapp, an American entrepreneur from Dover, New Hampshire, who was in Johannesburg to sell bicycles.
 They were married in 1898.
 During the Second Boer War, Mary Clapp served as a British army nurse.

 In 1905 the family moved to the United States, settling in Poughkeepsie, New York, where George Clapp's brother ran a drug store.
 Clapp and his father took long hikes across the countryside and swam in the Hudson River, which led to Clapp's life-long passion for brisk, extended walks and the outdoors.
 Clapp credited a foundry across from his home for his fascination with machinery and mechanical processes, as the foundry workers entertained his questions and curiosity.
 Throughout his childhood Clapp was an avid reader who, he said, "finished most of Dickens, and Scott by the time I was fourteen", as well as Herodotus, given him by his mother for his fourteenth birthday and which he later read in Greek.

-From Poughkeepsie High School, Clapp attended Trinity University, graduating with an A.B. in 1922.
+From Poughkeepsie High School, Clapp attended Trinity College, graduating with an A.B. in 1922.
 Clapp was captain of the Trinity track team, member of Sigma Nu fraternity, joined the Student Army Training Corps in 1918 (see Reserve Officers' Training Corps) and was inducted into Phi Beta Kappa in 1921.
 In 1922, he enrolled at Harvard University to study graduate-level philosophy, where he studied under Bertrand Russell.
 He additionally audited literature courses by John Livingston Lowes and Irving Babbitt, "to whom", Clapp recollected, "I suppose I am more indebted than I know.
 And of course, there is T.S.
 Eliot – and so many others."